anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.3"></a>
 ## 3.3 NFVI Management Software

-Network Function Virtualisation Infrastructure provides the capability to manage virtual resources via Application Programmable Interfaces or graphical user interfaces.
+Network Function Virtualisation Infrastructure provides the capability to manage physical and virtual resources via Application Programmable Interfaces or graphical user interfaces.
 The management software allows to:

 * setup, manage and delete tenants,
 * setup, manage and delete user- and service-accounts,